jake-87/blog/content/blog/alpha-equiv-rant.md

 date = 2025-03-29
 +++

+Preface: This is *mostly* in the context of formalization, but it also totally applies to general language creation.
+Many things (e.g. common subexpression elimination) require dealing with a version of alpha equivalence in named systems!

 Two terms, for example: \\(\lambda x . x\\) and \\(\lambda y . y\\) are considered "alpha equivalent" (essentially) if they are the same up to renaming bound names.

 Alpha equivalence is an awful awful property.
 Trying to create a formalisation that can easily work with alpha equivalence is miserable; you have few good options, and